ISA-tools/isa-api/docs/creationtutorial.rst

         #
         # (source_material)->(sample collection)->[(sample_material-0), (sample_material-1), (sample_material-2)]

-        for src in study.materials['sources']:
+        for src in study.sources:
             sample_collection_process.inputs.append(src)
-        for sam in study.materials['samples']:
+        for sam in study.samples:
             sample_collection_process.outputs.append(sam)

         # Finally, attach the finished Process object to the study process_sequence.
 This can be done many times to